Formatting & Styles¶

 click.rich_click.STYLE_OPTIONS_TABLE_BOX = "SIMPLE"

-You can make some really ~horrible~ colourful solutions using these styles if you wish:
+You can make some really ~horrible~ colorful solutions using these styles if you wish:

 See